 In times of large scale global challenges, two things often happen.
 First, we tend to bond together as a society to face challenges together.
 We grow closer to our faith, family and friends.
 We reprioritize our lives around what truly matters.
 Second, we create new tools to help us address the challenges as “necessity is the mother of invention”.

-Today we are faced with a global pandemic causing companies and organizations to re-think their business continuance (BC) strategies.
+Today we are faced with a global emergency causing companies and organizations to re-think their business continuance (BC) strategies.
 Years ago, I used to sell disaster recovery software.
 We often got into business continuance discussions.
 Customers wanted to know, “How can we keep the lights on when disaster strikes?”
 Companies wanted to ensure their data was replicated from primary to secondary data centers in case of a disaster they’d have their data.
 They wanted all their systems to always be available.
 They wanted to know their business data could survive if there was a flood or tornado that hit their primary data center.
 Times have changed, challenges have changed.
 We now want to ensure our people and businesses survive.
 We need new ways to address Business Continuance holistically not just from a data perspective.

 “We are now faced with the fact that tomorrow is today.
 We are confronted with the fierce urgency of now.
 In this unfolding conundrum of life and history, there “is” such a thing as being too late.
 This is no time for apathy or complacency.
 This is a time for vigorous and positive action.”

 Now with health concerns and social distancing measures in place, we’re gonna find out which normal meetings really should be a quick email after all.
 There is potential for information workers to get much more efficient.
 In an incredibly short period of time, companies moved from work as a place like “thou shalt work in the office only” to work as something you do and “go home, don’t even think of coming into the office!”.
 Not all companies were prepared for the rapid need to move to remote work.
 However, they should plan to see more of it.